 LCLS-II is an upgrade to the original LCLS which will keep the United States at the forefront of X-ray science.
 LCLS-II uses highly focused beams that allow researchers to take crisp pictures of atomic motion and changes in chemical bonds, shedding light on the fundamental processes of chemistry, technology and life itself.
 It allows scientists to do important research including work in drug development, energy science and advanced materials.

 The LCLS-II accelerator (Linac) design is based on Superconducting Radio Frequency (SRF) technology.
 In order to meet LCLS-II requirements, the Linac employs the TESLA cryomodule design, with minimal modifications to accommodate continuous wave operation (CW).
-The Linac which is comprised of cryomodules will be in contiguous sections utilizing the Cryogenic Distribution System (CDS).
+The Linac is comprised of cryomodules in contiguous sections which utilize the Cryogenic Distribution System (CDS).

-The CDS consists of the equipment needed to feed and return the cryogens, via vacuum insulated pipelines to the Linac components needing these services, throughout the entire Linac.
+The CDS consists of the equipment needed to feed and return the cryogens, via vacuum insulated pipelines, to the Linac components needing these services throughout the entire Linac.
 This includes distribution boxes, cryogenic transfer lines, feed caps, end caps and cryogenic bypasses.
 A simplified schematic of the Linac is shown in Figure 1.
 This is based on a configuration outlined in the CDR[1].

 Figure 1 LCLS II Cryogenic system schematic